The conformally invariant symmetric traceless field: a conformal field strength and a conformally invariant gauge fixing equation over (A)dS$_4$: The field strength

-The gauge invariance of $\mathcal{D}A$ was already noted in flat space in \cite{Erdmenger2}, for a generalization to more generic (w.r.t.
-CFES) curved background one would have to have a better understanding of the gauge solutions.
+\begin{remark} The gauge invariance of $\mathcal{D}A$ has been previously recognized in flat space.\cite{Erdmenger2} For extending this concept to more general curved backgrounds (than CFES), a deeper insight into the gauge solutions would be necessary. \end{remark}